Flavor That Holds Up in Gummies

 Technique #1: Late-stage flavor addition (done with discipline)

-“Add flavor at the end” is common advice, but on the production floor it only works when “the end” is defined and repeatable.
+“Add flavor at the end” is common advice, but it only works when “the end” is defined and repeatable.
 If flavor goes in too early, you cook off your top notes.
-If it goes in too late-or with poor mixing-you get uneven distribution and piece-to-piece variation.
+If it goes in too late—or with poor mixing—you get uneven distribution.

-Best results usually come from setting a validated window that balances flow and aroma preservation:
+Best results come from a validated window that balances flow and aroma preservation:

 • Add at a controlled lower temperature that still supports depositability